dolittle-interaction/JavaScript.Components.Aurelia/README.md

 This means you can use the default keystroke for building (CMD+SHIFT+B on Mac, CTRL+SHIFT+B on Windows/Linux).

 For more details on using or contributing, read our documentation [here](./Documentation)

+# Issues and Contributing
+To learn how to contribute please read our [contributing](https://dolittle.io/contributing/) guide.

+File issues to our [Home](https://github.com/dolittle/Home/issues) repository.